awslabs/kubeflow-manifests/website/content/en/docs/deployment/terraform-s3-backend.md

     EOF
     ```

-1. The above configuration will be used the next time Terraform is deployed.
+1. Deploy Terraform to apply the above configuration.

 ## Restoring from a Terraform state backup